SteveJustin1963/tec-DAT/README.md

 From the article…

 ### MENU DRIVER
-This is a universal routine used to select
+with JMON are
-- various utilities routine from JMON.
+- various utilities
-- It may also be easily used by the TEC user.
-- It offers tape software
+- and tape software

-To move forward through the MENU, press "+".
-To move backward, press "-".
-Notice the automatic FIRST-TO-LAST, LAST-TO-FIRST wrap around.
-Pressing "GO" will take you into the perimeter handler.
-When a "GO" command is received, control is passed to the required routine via a 2-byte address stored at 0888 by the calling routine.
+To move forward through  MENU, press "+", backward, press "-".
+Notice wrap around of choices.
+Press "GO" takes you into the perimeter handler (sub menu).  press "GO" again then control is passed to required routine via a 2-byte address stored at 0888 by the calling routine.

 ### Tape software